YehyaMn/Cisco-LAN/README.md

 **Introduction**
 -----------------------

-In this guide, we will walk through the process of configuring IP phone registration on a Cisco router using SCCP protocol in Cisco Packet Tracer.
-The setup involves configuring VLANs, DHCP, telephony services, and IP phones.
+In this guide, we will walk through the process of configuring IP phone registration on a Cisco router using CLI.
+The setup involves configuring VLANs, DHCP server and scopes, telephony services, and IP phones, Trunk ports, Access ports, Sub-intefaces.
 It also includes troubleshooting common issues such as phones being stuck at "Configuring CM List" or "Configuring IP".

 **Prerequisites**
 ------------------------------------
 Before starting, ensure that you have the following:

-Cisco Packet Tracer (version 7.x or higher) make sure to use firewall to block unnecessary sign in and interruptions(Free packet tracer)
+Cisco Packet Tracer (version 7.x or higher) make sure to use firewall to block unnecessary sign in and interruptions(Anonymous study)
 Basic understanding of networking (VLANs, IP addressing, DHCP, etc.)
 A Cisco router and IP Phones added to the Packet Tracer workspace A DHCP server (or router configured as DHCP) to assign IP addresses